The Complete Recycled Glass Countertops Review & Buyers Guide

 The same can be said when comparing recycled glass countertop prices to quartz.
 On average, quartz countertops will be cheaper or at least you have many options to purchase quartz at a cheaper price.

-Shopping around different manufacturers can save you money though, but you may have an added cost to pay for shipping the countertop from the manufacturer.
+Shopping around different recycled glass manufacturers can save you money, but you may have an added cost to pay for shipping the countertop from the manufacturer.

 Comparison with Other Countertop Materials